sametgurtuna/emergency_button/README.md

 Start the script with python emergency_button.py and hide the terminal Go crazy

-(The terminal is supposed to be open background)
+(The terminal is supposed to be working in the background)